Composition of random functions and word reconstruction: Main question and main results

 A natural way to formalize these problems is measuring the distance between the distributions of two random functions.
 Recall that the \emph{total variation distance} (\emph{TV-distance}) between two distributions $\mu$ and $\nu$ on some finite set $\Omega$, is

 An equivalent statistically-flavored definition is that the TV-distance measures how difficult it is to distinguish between samples from $\mu$ and $\nu$.
 Namely, $1-d_{TV}(\mu,\nu)$ is the minimum of the sum of Type I and Type II errors, among all statistical tests between the two distributions.
 Equivalently, $\frac{1}{2}(1+d_{TV}(\mu,\nu))$ is the maximum probability to guess the source urn if one is presented a sample taken from one of two urns (each chosen with probability~$1/2$), sampling respectively the distributions $\mu$ and $\nu$; see e.g.~\cite[Equation~(1.1)]{Lugosi}.
-Note that the total variation distance takes values in $[0,1]$.
+Note that the TV-distance takes values in $[0,1]$.

-We say that two words are \emph{isomorphic} if one can be obtained from the other by permuting the letters of the alphabet; if the words are on $\{a,b\}$, the equivalence class of a non-empty word has size exactly two.
+We say that two words are \emph{isomorphic} if one can be obtained from the other by permuting the letters of the alphabet; if the words are on $\{a,b\}$, the equivalence class of a non-empty word has size exactly two, with a unique representative starting with an $a$.
 If $w$ and $w'$ are isomorphic, then $\bfw$ and $\bfw'$ follow the same law.
 Our main question can thus be formulated as follows.

-\begin{question}[\bf Main problem, formulated with total variation distance] Fix $w, w' \in \{a,b\}^*$ two non-isomorphic words, and let $\mathbf{w}, \mathbf{w}'$ be the associated random functions.
+\begin{question*}[\bf Total variation distance between random functions] Fix $w, w' \in \{a,b\}^*$ two non-isomorphic words, and let $\bfw, \bfw'$ be the associated random functions.
 Which asymptotic bounds hold for their TV-distance?
 More precisely, determine which of the following two inequalities are strict:

-\end{question}

-In this paper, we make progress on these questions by providing lower bounds on the TV-distance.
-Our result have a trade-off between the strength of the lower bound we obtain, and the conditions imposed to the pair of words considered.
-Under strong conditions (different length, different exponent, see below), we can prove that the TV-distance converges to $1$.
-Under general conditions, the best we can do is show separation from zero, assuming that certain correlation constants associated to the two words are different.
-In fact, we conjecture that no hypothesis is necessary for this separation:
+\end{question*}